SAP-samples/abap-platform-rap120/exercises/ex06/README.md

            TRY.
              DATA(messages) = api->create_message_container( ).
-             messages->set_system_role( 'You are a travel agent expert' ). messages->add_user_message( 'Generate a travel destination description.
-It should be less than 100 characters' ). rv_description = api->execute_for_messages( messages )->get_completion( ).
+             messages->set_system_role( 'You are a travel agent expert' ). messages->add_user_message( 'Generate a travel description for ' && iv_city && '.It should be less than 100 characters' ).
+             rv_description = api->execute_for_messages( messages )->get_completion( ).
            CATCH cx_aic_completion_api INTO DATA(lx_completion).
              rv_description = ''.